 One admission authority cannot be required to honour a decision made by another admission authority on admission out of the normal age group.
 Parents, therefore, should consider whether to request admission out of the normal year group at all their preference schools, rather than just their first preference schools.

 In addition to their right of appeal, applicants will be offered the opportunity to be placed on a waiting list.
 This waiting list will be maintained in order of the oversubscription criteria set out below and not in the order in which applications are received or added to the list.
 Waiting lists for admission will operate throughout the school year.
 The waiting list will be held open until the last day of the summer term.
 Inclusion on the school’s waiting list does not mean that a place will eventually become available

 Infant classes may not, by law, contain more than 30 pupils with a single qualified teacher (subject to the provisions in the School Admissions Code for ‘excepted children’).
 Parents do have a right of appeal in accordance with the infant class size regulations if the school is oversubscribed and their child is refused a place.

-An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Applications should be made to the school by contacting the Headteacher at St Patrick’s RCVA School.
+An application can be made for a place at any time outside the admission round and the child will be admitted where there are available places.
+Applications should be made to the school by contacting the Headteacher at St Patrick’s RC Primary School.
 Parents will be advised of the outcome of their application in writing.